Why do car batteries die?

 Why do car batteries die in the cold?

 Unfortunately, it is common for car batteries to die in cold conditions.
-Car batteries produce less electrical current when it’s cold, and this can result in your battery struggling, or dying completely.
+Car batteries produce less electrical current when they’re cold, and this can result in your battery struggling or dying completely.

 Why do car batteries die when not used?